things to know about your thyroid

 Choosing a holistic doctor is important when testing your thyroid, because conventional medicine only recommends testing of one marker, rather than a “full panel”.
 Usually, mainstream doctors are only looking at TSH (Thyroid Stimulating Hormone) to determine if your thyroid is imbalance.
 Although, TSH is actually coming from your pituitary gland telling your thyroid to make hormones, which are T3 and T4.
 Hormones made in the body then get bound to protein to travel to other sites, some of the hormone stays “free” to be used by the body, and it is important to test this free fraction of T3 and T4 to get an accurate assessment.
 Your TSH can be in normal range, and you can still have a thyroid problem when looking at these other hormones.
 A wonderful book for both patients and practitioners is Why Do I Still Have Thyroid Symptoms by Dr. Datis Kharrazian.
 There are yet even a few other markers that your doctor may want to look at.
 Most importantly, to note, is that many people who suffer from hypothyroidism, actually have Hashimoto's thyroiditis, an autoimmune disease, in which antibody testing is required.

 This article is meant to inform, and not suggest any diagnosis.
 If you are concerned about your body, please find a doctor in your area to work with, often Naturopathic Doctors and Chiropractors are more educated with this information.
+I asked for a referral for a few Calgary chiropractors from my physician, and I'm glad I did, it's always better to be safe than sorry, and I recommend you look into doing the same.
 Remember, you can change your health!